jjaakko/markdown_kbd/README.md

 ## How to use this extension

-* Install the extension & reload developer window
+* Install the extension & reload window
 * Create new markdown file or open up a markdown file.
 * Insert text with a keyname combination, such as <code>cmd+r</code>.
 * Select text that contains keyname or keyname combination